esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 -------------------------------
-Create a Grid or Mesh From File
+Create a Grid or Mesh from File
 -------------------------------

 ~~~~~~~~~~~~
-File formats
+File Formats
 ~~~~~~~~~~~~

 ESMPy can create :class:`~ESMF.api.grid.Grid` or :class:`~ESMF.api.mesh.Mesh` objects from NetCDF files in a variety